Serve to Lead is all about the new world of 21st century leadership.

 Rosabeth Moss Kanter.
 Business people are often skeptical of academics offering guidance–with good reason.
 Kanter is an exception.
 Her writing gets big things right (such as the trend toward corporations playing roles recently viewed as governmental) and she maintains her attention firmly on workaday challenges (such as how to “have it all”).
 Twitter.

 John Baldoni.
 At once prolific and practical, with a jeweller’s eye discerning commonalities in all sectors and across time, internationally recognized author and speaker John Baldoni invariably adds value for anyone concerned with 21st century leadership.
+He’s now part of the N2Growth team with Mike Myatt.
 Twitter.

 Jesse Lyn Stoner.
 Business executive, author and consultant, Jesse Lyn Stoner’s insights are wide-reaching.
 Her command of business history yields value and perspective in a time of accelerating change.
 Twitter.